awsdocs/aws-greengrass-developer-guide/doc_source/install-ggc.md

 ## Run AWS IoT Greengrass in a snap<a name="gg-snap-support"></a>

-<a name="gg-snap-description"></a>AWS IoT Greengrass snap v1\.11\.0 enables you to run a limited version of AWS IoT Greengrass through convenient software packages with all necessary dependencies in a containerized environment\.
+<a name="gg-snap-description"></a>AWS IoT Greengrass snap v1\.11\.0 enables you to run a limited version of AWS IoT Greengrass through convenient software packages, along with all necessary dependencies, in a containerized environment\.

 **Note**  <a name="gg-snap-v1.11-note"></a>
 The AWS IoT Greengrass snap is available for AWS IoT Greengrass Core software v1\.11\.0 and later\.
 Unsupported versions don't receive bug fixes or updates\.